Vyral/base-template/_posts/2018-10-10-6-tips-to-help-sell-your-home-in-the-fall.md

 **6. Play soft music and turn on all the lights.** This way when buyers walk through they can see everything and feel warm and cozy.

 As a bonus, postscript tip, don't turn down any showings.
-All showings are important and, although, I know that sometimes it can be inconvenient, it only takes one showing to sell your home.
+All showings are important, and although I know that sometimes it can be inconvenient, it only takes one showing to sell your home.

 If you have any questions about this, or if you're interested in speaking with me about buying or selling, please feel free to reach out to me.
 I look forward to speaking with you soon.